 08 of 10

-Also known as the Transkei, the Wild Coast is a stretch of ruggedly beautiful, untamed coastline in South Africa's Eastern Cape province.
+Also known as the Transkei, the Wild Coast is a stretch of ruggedly beautiful and untamed coastline in South Africa's Eastern Cape province.
 With plunging cliffs, big waves, and breathtaking abandoned beaches, it is the ultimate place to reconnect with nature.

 Predictably, it's a hotspot for rock and surf fishing, hiking, and surfing.
 The Transkei is also the homeland of the Xhosa people, whose pastel-colored rondavels perch on the hillsides above the beach.
 In the north, Port St. Johns is considered the best jumping-off point for the annual Sardine Run.Continue to 9 of 10 below.